Life was a lot less complicated when ‘sex’ was just ‘lovemaking.’ But, things got intricate as we grew up.

 Now, the complete mashup of terminologies and acronyms leave us baffled and make us wonder.
-The growing mix and match madness has not only penetrated our wardrobes but has also silently slipped between our sheets.
+The growing mix and match has not only penetrated our wardrobes but has also silently slipped between our sheets.

 Couples display their acrobatic skills in bed and bring their fetishes inside their bedrooms.

-Then again, sex is an art, and you need skills to take your partner to the exhilarating level of ecstasy.
+Sex is an art, and you need skills to take your partner to the exhilarating level of ecstasy.
 And like all learned skills, one needs to practice harder to perform better in bed.
 After all, “practice does not make perfect.
 Only perfect practice makes perfect.”

-But, bringing violence into your sex life seems quite a morbid idea.
-Yet, the porn sites are filled with videos on BDSM, MILFs, Teen sex, Stepmom, and Incest relations.
+The porn sites are filled with videos on BDSM, MILFs, Teen sex, Stepmom, and Incest relations.
 Though ‘choking sex’ is not distinctly categorized, this type of sex practice is one of the most common acts across the mentioned categories.

 You may be surprised by the fact that these porn sites draw the maximum traffic in the digital media.